 RHI’s Care Program is guided by a Care Advisory Committee.
 The committee was created to provide ongoing advice in care-related activities and recommendations on future activities.
 The current membership includes a comprehensive group of SCI researchers, clinicians, administrators, national partners and consumers.
 The current chair is Dr. Katharina Kovacs Burns, University of Alberta.

 In consultation with the Advisory Committee, RHI developed a roadmap which describes the Care Program’s objectives and activities which was formalized in 2016.

 Canadian Pressure Ulcer Agenda

-Pressure ulcers represent the most costly preventable secondary complications for people sustaining spinal cord injuries, as well the health care systems that serve them.
-It is estimated that 95% of adults with SCI will experience at least one pressure ulcer in their lifetime.
-As part of the Care Program’s focus to support secondary complications, RHI is partnering with the Ontario Neurotrauma Foundation (ONF) to address pressure ulcers.
+Pressure ulcers/injuries represent the most costly preventable secondary complications for people sustaining spinal cord injuries, as well the health care systems that serve them.
+It is estimated that 95% of adults with SCI will experience at least one pressure ulcer/injury in their lifetime.
+As part of the Care Program’s focus to support secondary complications, RHI is partnering with the Ontario Neurotrauma Foundation (ONF) to address pressure ulcers/injuries.
 Through stakeholder engagement and consultation with a designated committee, the Canadian Pressure Ulcer Agenda was developed to identify objectives and activities which RHI and ONF will employ to advance SCI research and care in this area.

 Below are examples of care-related projects RHI is currently working on: